-With kindling complete you are now ready to add your approved coal.
+When burning coal it is essential that the coal hoppers are fitted into your appliance (see Assembly section).
+With kindling complete (see previous page) you are now ready to add your approved coal.

 Using the gloves and provided ash tool, rake the hot embers evenly over the grate and add a small amount of coal.
 Close the door and allow the coal to ignite then close the Secondary Air approximately half way.
 (The primary air control should be left fully open)